Events Archive: 2014 | 2015 | 2016 | 2017 | 2018 | 2019 | 2020 | 2022 | 2023 | 2024 | 2025 | 2026 | Upcoming Events

 About our presenter

 Momcat Kelly Konieczki is an outdoor educator and citizen scientist who is passionate about pollinators and environmental stewardship.
-She does volunteer work and outreach as Detroit Butterfly Nursery and is a SciStarter Ambassador.
+She does volunteer work and outreach at Detroit Butterfly Nursery and is a SciStarter Ambassador.
 Kelly enjoys combining her love of art and photography to share observations of nature and help others tune into the endless relationships within the natural world.
 She is the Community Science Chair for Wild Ones Wayne County Chapter and also serves on Grosse Pointe Park's Beautification Commission where she leads the Mayors' Monarch Pledge, a national initiative that helps guide cities toward being more pollinator-friendly.

 September 2026